SEO title tags are one of the most important aspects of on-page SEO.

 In fact, including too many stop words in your title can actually hurt your SEO because it makes your title less focused and keyword-rich.

-2. Avoid using special characters
+2. Avoid using too many special characters

 Special characters are symbols like *, &, $, and %.
 While they can add visual interest to your SEO titles, they don’t actually do anything for your SEO.

 In fact, including too many special characters in your title can actually hurt your SEO because it makes your title look spammy and can confuse search engine crawlers.
-Stick to letters and numbers and avoid using any special characters.

 3. Avoid keyword stuffing